treverson/bcx/README.md

 These instruction will let you commit to your development branch of the bcx repository.

-### Accept the invitation from Axlantic with your collaborator account.
+### Accept the invitation from Axlantic with your collaborator account

 You should receive an invitation to collaborate from the Axlantic account that you need to accept.
 Upon accepting the invitation you will gain access to you